Thanks for visiting King's Church International. We take your privacy extremely seriously and are committed to protecting and respecting it.

 WHAT RIGHTS DO YOU HAVE REGARDING YOUR INFORMATION?

 Under the GDPR, you have various rights regarding your personal information, unless an exemption applies.
-This includes rights to access, rectification, erasure, portability, restriction of processing and objection.
+This includes rights to access, correction, erasure, transfer/portability, and restriction of or objection to processing.

 HOW CAN YOU UPDATE YOUR DETAILS?